-- MRI: This scan uses powerful magnets and a computer to take pictures of your shoulder.
-An MRI may be used to look for tendon injuries or other problems.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- An MRI scan may be used to look for tendon injuries or other problems.
+You may be given contrast liquid to help the pictures show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with any metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

-- Surgery: You may need surgery if the pain and tightening in your shoulder do not go away.
+may be needed if the pain and tightening in your shoulder do not go away.
 This may also be done if pain worsens or is so severe that it affects your daily activities.
-During surgery, your caregiver may remove bone spurs and inflamed tissue around the shoulder.
+During surgery, your healthcare provider may remove bone spurs and inflamed tissue around the shoulder.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Rotator Cuff Tendinitis (Inpatient Care)

 - Muscle Strain

 - Shoulder Sprain